ranovoxo/movie-data-pipeline-infra/README.md

   - `ec2_user_data.sh.tpl` shell script executed on first boot to install Docker, fetch secrets and start the services
   - `iam.tf` sets up IAM roles and an instance profile
   - `rds.tf` provisions a PostgreSQL database and stores the password in Parameter Store
-  - `storage.tf` creates S3 buckets and a monthly cost budget
+  - `storage.tf` defines a monthly cost budget
   - `outputs.tf` exports useful values such as the instance IP and RDS endpoint

 ## Usage